yashie2011/insight_coding_test/README.md

 Go to root directory, and run "run.sh"

----How to check command line options go to src directory, and run "python prediction-validation.py -h"
+---How to check command line options? go to src directory, and run "python prediction-validation.py -h"

----Running Testsuite
+---Running Testsuite:
 Create your own testfolder in, insight_testsuite/tests/<your_own_teste>
 Place input files {actual.txt, predicted.txt, window.txt} in "input" directory
 Place compare.txt in "output" directory